 Do I need travel insurance for Japan?

-Although Japan may feel relatively close to home, being only a 10-hour flight away from most major Australian cities, when you’re missing all your luggage, left stranded after a cancelled flight or worse, hospitalised because of an unexpected accident, it can seem like a world away.
-In situation like these, it pays to have planned ahead and taken out a comprehensive travel insurance policy before your departure.
-Continue reading for an invaluable guide to selecting travel insurance for Japan, or if you would like to compare policies now:
+Although Japan is only a 10-hour flight away from most major Australian cities, if you’re left stranded after a cancelled flight or worse, hospitalised because of an unexpected accident, it can seem like a world away.
+Although these situations are unlikely, it still pays to have plan ahead with comprehensive travel insurance.

 Made a search before?
 Retrieve your search results